cheezekawaiii/MangRamon/README.md

 # MangRamon

-To all colaboratos!, god loves you
+To all colaborators!, god loves you